vinsonchuong/gitaur/doc/gitaur-publish.md

 If the path to a `PKGBUILD` is not provided, `gitaur-publish` will look in the current working directory for a `PKGBUILD`.

+If a `VERSION` is provided, `gitaur-publish` will create a Git tag and release from that tag.
+Otherwise, it assumes that a tag has already been created.

 `namcap` is used to check the generated `PKGBUILD` for any problems.